underthemoss/attributes/docs/schema.md

 - `uploaded_at` (for time-based queries)

 **Storage:**
-- Files are stored in the Supabase Storage bucket `documents`, with the `path` column referencing the storage object path.
+- Files are stored in the Supabase Storage bucket `documents`, with the `storage_path` column referencing the storage object path.

 **Pipeline:**
 - New uploads are inserted with `status = 'pending'`